Don’t get left behind, make sure you have the proper identification to board the ship. Remember, you are leaving the

-Please Note: Guests who fail to have the required documents as determined by U.S. Customs & Immigration will be denied boarding and such guests shall not be entitled to any refund nor shall the Cruise to the Edge, On The Blue Cruises, Inc., and/or Royal Caribbean, have any further liability to such guests.
+Please Note: Guests who fail to have the required documents as determined by U.S. Customs & Immigration will be denied boarding and such guests shall not be entitled to any refund nor shall Cruise to the Edge, On The Blue Cruises, Inc., and/or Norwegian Cruise Line, have any further liability to such guests.

 Although a passport is not required at this time for U.S. citizens taking “closed loop” cruises, we strongly recommend that all guests travel with a passport (valid for at least six months beyond completion of travel).
 Having a passport will enable guests to fly from the U.S. to a foreign port in the event they miss their scheduled embarkation or to fly back to the U.S. if they need to disembark the ship mid-cruise due to an emergency.

 Please also note that as of January 22, 2018 not all driver’s licenses or state IDs may be used as a form of ID when flying.
 For more information on REAL ID and Air Travel, click HERE.

 To find out if your state is REAL ID Compliant be sure to click HERE.
 BE PREPARED!